-8. Screebe House, Conemarra, County Galway
+8. Screebe House, Connemara, County Galway

-This is a Victorian fishing lodge located on the Atlantic coast of Conemarra.
+This is a Victorian fishing lodge located on the Atlantic coast of Connemara.
 Ireland.
 The local waters belong to the estate and are famous for their stocks of salmon, brown and sea trout.
 The estate consists of 40,000 acres of sporting rights.

 9. Lagan River, County Antrim

-Located along a stretch upstream from Stranmillis weir, at the Belfast Boat Club, to Shaw's Bridge there is fishing from towpath only on west side of river.
+Located along a stretch upstream from Stranmillis weir, at the Belfast Boat Club, to Shaw's Bridge there is fishing from towpath only on west side of the river.
 Fishing in the area includes gudgeon, perch, pike, roach, rudd and some bream.

 10. Rosses Point, County Sligo

-This picturesque area offers excellent shore fishing offering deep water access alongside muddy and sand beaches.
+This picturesque area offers excellent shore fishing offering deep water access alongside muddy and sandy beaches.
 Fish in the area include pollack, coalfish and mackerel in season will fall to spinners and feathers.
 At slack water off the deeper marks, you can catch codling in the winter, with Dogfish, Ray and the almost obligatory summer Tope available over sandy marks.